![]() |

 city in the late 1950s.

-The seventy-metre Poldertoren stands on the Deel, the city square in the heart of Emmeloord.
-A beacon in the polder scenery, which can seen from afar.
-Another typical element is the broad urban canal.
-The pedestrian shopping promenade, more than fifty schools and various types of further education (such as the Landbouwpraktijkschool, Agricultural Practice School), the Doctor J.H.
+(such as the Landbouwpraktijkschool, Agricultural Practice School), the Doctor J.H.
 Jansen Hospital, the Schouwburg (civic theatre) and many sporting facilities make Emmeloord a powerfull regional centre.